-Household visits were implemented during the summer of 2021, including 62 households from the Padova region, leading to a total of 18.298 kWh/year saved.
-These energy savings also translated into emissions and cost savings for the vulnerable households that participated in this action, as shown in Table 11.
-Water savings equal to 545 m3/year are also estimated to result from the Household visit actions.
+Household visits were implemented in two stages.
+The first took place during the summer of 2021, including 62 households from the Padova region and leading to a total of 18,298 kWh/year saved.
+The second stage was done in the winter and spring of 2023, summing 54 new participants and saving 54,845 kWh/year.
+These energy savings also translated into emissions and cost savings for households in situation of financial vulnerability that participated in this action, as shown in Table 11.
+Water savings equal to 3,710 m3/year are also estimated to result from the Household visit actions.